pschatzmann/arduino-libhelix/README.md

 AAC and MP3 are compressed audio file formats based on PCM.
 A 2.6 MB wav file can be compressed down to 686 kB AAC or 476 kB MP3.

 This project can be used stand alone or together with the [arduino-audio_tools library](https://github.com/pschatzmann/arduino-audio-tools).
+It can also be used from non Arduino based systems with the help of cmake.

 The Helix MP3 decoder provides Layer 3 support for MPEG-1, MPEG-2, and MPEG-2.5.
 It supports variable bit rates, constant bit rates, and stereo and mono audio formats.